 At the end of the degree, you will present to a panel and articulate your professional framework of practice.
 This forms the basis for much of the assessment throughout the degree - the development of your 'exit strategy'.
 The exit strategy approach also enables an ongoing focus on your network, portfolio and employment.
 This exit strategy is the focus of regular reflection and planning sessions throughout the degree.
 Particular competencies and capabilities may be evidenced through specific assessments, but as a guiding rule, these are practice-based.

 Your learning journey will be guided by facilitators from Otago Polytechnic's Capable NZ.
 Although the Bachelor of Leadership for Change* is a new degree, it is based on Capable NZ's highly successful Independent Learning Pathway.
-To date at the end of 2017, more than 1,200 people have learned and graduated with degrees and postgraduate qualifications using this framework.
+To date, more than 1,200 people have learned and graduated with degrees and postgraduate qualifications using this framework.

 Our facilitators are experts in helping you identify and reach your own goals and the facilitators selected to work with learners on this degree are also passionate change-makers.